 - Always align-left without justification and use 1.15 line spacing.

-- Try to fit the contents of your cover letter on one page.
+- Try to keep the length of your cover letter no more than one page.

 - Organize your cover letter the following way: Header, 3 paragraphs (Introduction, Your Qualifications, Motivational Statement), Call to Action, Sign-Off.